VA Loan Eligible and Ineligible Properties: Homes You Can Purchase With a VA Loan

 Modular homes are built off-site and are then disassembled, transferred to the home location and rebuilt on-site.
 This is often a more efficient and economical way to build a home.
 Modular homes tend to be sturdier than mobile homes and often appreciate more over time.

-Modular and prefabricated homes are eligible for VA loans, and it is easier to find a lender that will back a home loan on a prefabricated house as opposed to a manufactured home.
+Modular and prefabricated homes are treated like most traditionally built homes.
+So, they’re eligible for VA loans, and it is easier to find a lender that will back a home loan on a prefabricated house as opposed to a manufactured home.

 Like manufactured homes, modular homes must have a permanent foundation and must meet HUD guidelines.